 4. Valerian (Valeriana sitchensis)

 Valerian is a well known and powerful sedative.
 While the European variety, Valariana officinalis, is most commonly used and discussed in herbal literature, there is a native variety, Valeriana sitchensis, that can also be used and is purported to have even stronger medicinal action.
 That’s the variety we’ll talk about here.
-The roots of the first-year plant should be harvested in fall after the first frost of the season.
+The roots of the first-year plant should be harvested for medicinal use in fall, after the first frost of the season.

 - How to Spot It: Valerian grows 4 to 5 feet tall.
 Its pale pink to white flowers form tight clusters, and its leaves are strongly divided leaves, the lower ones being toothed.